K-PaaS/application-platform-guide-eng/user_guide/application_platform/bosh_cli.md

 - **Description**

-	synchronize blob of blobstore within the release
+	Synchronize blob of blobstore within the release

 - **Used Example**